 Simple English definitions for legal terms

-Read a random definition: administration with the will annexed
+Read a random definition: satisfaction of lien

 A manual accounting system is a way of keeping track of a business's money without using a computer.
 Instead, people write down all the transactions in special books called ledgers.
 These books have different sections for different types of transactions, like sales or payroll.
 Each transaction is recorded with the date, the type of account, the amount of money, and whether it's adding or subtracting from the total.
 This information is used to make financial statements for the business.
 Manual accounting systems are often used by small businesses because they are cheaper than computer systems and don't require as much training.